Let’s begin with a little quiz.

 - DO NOT discipline your child in the midst of conflict.
 Proper timing dictates the effectiveness of your discipline approach.
 Cool off, then respond.

-- DO NOT focus on your child, focus on the misbehaviour.
+- DO NOT focus on your child, focus on the misbehavior.
 Instead of saying “why are you so naughty” you could say “that wasn’t a nice thing you did”, “hitting your sister is not nice and it hurts”, “friends don’t hurt each other”.

 - DO NOT use strategies that lead to a loss of trust.
 If you build a relationship of trust now, it will last well beyond the childhood years.